philip-khor/tidytuesday-pk/tidyweek4.md

 ![](tidyweek4_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 # Gender-occuption combinations don't mean much ...
-* not unless they're weighted by the number of people with that income.
+* not unless they're weighted by the number of people in that occupation.
 * Weighted average of income by occupation class is calculated
 * Also [weighted average income as percentage of male income](https://twitter.com/a40ruhr/status/988880995079274498?s=20)